Data Protection Policy

 For employee, contractor and volunteer management

 The use of a Contact’s information should always be considered from their perspective and whether the use will be within their expectations or if they are likely to object.
-For example, it would clearly be within a Contact’s expectations that their details will be used by Jakub Kohout LTD to respond to a Contact request for information about the services on offer.
-However, it will not be within their reasonable expectations that Jakub Kohout LTD would then provide their details to Third Parties for marketing purposes.
+For example, it would clearly be within a Contact’s expectations that their details will be used by Jakub Kohout to respond to a Contact request for information about the services on offer.
+However, it will not be within their reasonable expectations that Jakub Kohout would then provide their details to Third Parties for marketing purposes.

-Each Jakub Kohout LTD representative will process Personal Data in accordance with all applicable laws and applicable contractual obligations.
-More specifically, Jakub Kohout LTD will not process Personal Data unless at least one of the following requirements are met:
+Each Jakub Kohout representative will process Personal Data in accordance with all applicable laws and applicable contractual obligations.
+More specifically, Jakub Kohout will not process Personal Data unless at least one of the following requirements are met:

 The Data Subject has given Consent to the processing of their Personal Data for one or more specific purposes